 IG provides a set of servlet filters that you can use as-is or chained together with other filters to provide complex operations processing on HTTP requests and responses.
 You can also write your own custom filters for legacy or custom applications.
 For more information, see the IG documentation.

 You can deploy IG on Tomcat or Jetty servers, allowing it to intercept the HTTP requests and carry out filtering operations on each request, and then log the user directly into the application.
-In such cases, you can deploy a policy agent for authorization purposes on the request.
+In such cases, you can deploy a web or Java agent for authorization purposes on the request.

-However, in the example deployment, you may not need to deploy a policy agent as IG functions strictly as a reverse proxy in the DMZ.
-The inclusion of the policy agent in the illustration only indicates that you can deploy a policy agent with IG when deployed on a web server or a Java container.
+However, in the example deployment, you may not need to deploy a web or Java agent as IG functions strictly as a reverse proxy in the DMZ.
+The inclusion of the agent in the illustration only indicates that you can deploy a web or Java agent with IG when deployed on a web server or a Java container.

 Some authentication modules may require additional user information to authenticate, such as the IP address where the request originated.
 When AM is accessed through a load balancer or proxy layer, you can configure AM to consume and forward this information with the request headers.